 Settled more than 6,000 years ago, Erbil Citadel is thought to be one of the longest continuously inhabited sites in the world.
 The Citadel, which rises some 30 meters above the plain, is surrounded by a lower town that developed in the modern city of Erbil.
+It was an important center in the Neo-Assyrian period, especially under the reign of King Ashurbanipal (669-627 B.C.).
 Alexander the Great defeated the Persian king Darius III on the plains surrounding Erbil in 331 B.C., in one of the most famous battles of antiquity.
-During the Islamic period, Erbil was home to important Muslim poets, historians and scholars, and later served as a cultural and administrative center in the Ottoman Empire.
+In the Medieval period, the city was home to important poets, historians and scholars, and later served as a cultural and administrative center in the Ottoman Empire.
 Today, as the capital of Iraq’s Kurdistan region, Erbil remains very much a living city.
-Decades of civil unrest however, have taken their toll on the ancient Citadel buildings, many of which lack electricity and proper drainage and sanitation systems.
+Decades of civil unrest however, have taken their toll on the ancient Citadel buildings, many of which still lack electricity and proper drainage and sanitation systems.
 The recent developments in Iraq bring with them an opportunity through which conservation work and repair of the Citadel might begin.
 However, funds and technical assistance are critical to the future of the city of Erbil as a whole.

 Since the Watch